Telecom · E-commerce · 8 years

 Business services site

-Full redesign of the B2B property — a different audience, different decision criteria, and a different visual register from the consumer site.
+Full redesign of the B2B property.
+A different audience, different decision criteria, and a different visual register from the consumer site.

 Careers